First name Last name

 After three years with Yorkshire, fast bowler Duanne Olivier is back in the international fold with South Africa.

-Duanne Olivier joined Yorkshire on a three-year contract as a Kolpak player ahead of 2019, though has since had a change in status to overseas for the final year of that deal.
+Olivier arrived at Headingley on a three-year deal ahead of 2019, initially as a Kolpak player before having his status changed to overseas for the final year of that initial contract.

-He took two five-wicket hauls, including one on his debut – a draw against Nottinghamshire at Trent Bridge in the opening game of that summer.
+He took two five-wicket hauls, including one on his debut – a draw at Nottinghamshire in the opening game of that summer.

 In 2020, Coronavirus lockdowns in South Africa and the UK disrupted his preparations, but he claimed five wickets in his first match – a win over Notts at Trent Bridge.

-When the now 28-year-old signed with Yorkshire, following half a summer as Derbyshire’s overseas in 2018, he was ranked in the top 20 bowlers in Tests by the ICC.
+When the now 29-year-old signed with Yorkshire, following half a summer as Derbyshire’s overseas in 2018, he was ranked in the top 20 bowlers in Tests by the ICC.

 After making his Test debut in January 2017, Olivier had been unable to nail down his place, playing only five times in a little under two years.

-But, upon being recalled at the start of December 2018 for a home series against Pakistan, with Lungi Ngidi suffering a long-term knee injury, he showed all his quality, taking 31 wickets in five games, including an 11-wicket match haul upon his return to the side against Pakistan at Centurion.
+But, upon being recalled at the start of December 2018 for a home series against Pakistan, he showed all his quality, taking 31 wickets in five games, including an 11-wicket match haul upon his return to the side at Centurion.